Hospital emergency codes: Code blue

 "Code blue” is used to indicate that a patient requires resuscitation or is in need of immediate medical attention, most often as the result of a respiratory arrest or cardiac arrest.
 When called overhead, the page takes the form of "Code blue, [floor], [room]" to alert the resuscitation team where to respond.
 Every hospital, as a part of its disaster plans, sets a policy to determine which units provide personnel for code coverage.
 In theory any medical professional may respond to a code, but in practice, the team makeup is limited to those with advanced cardiac life support or other equivalent resuscitation training.
-Frequently these teams are staffed by physicians from anesthesia, internal medicine or emergency medicine, respiratory therapists, pharmacists, and nurses.
+Frequently these teams are staffed by physicians from anaesthesia, internal medicine or emergency medicine, respiratory therapists, pharmacists, and nurses.
 A code team leader will be a physician in attendance on any code team; this individual is responsible for directing the resuscitation effort and is said to "run the code".

-This phrase was coined at Bethany Medical Center in Kansas City, Kansas.
+This phrase was coined at Bethany Medical Centre in Kansas City, Kansas.
 The term "code" by itself is commonly used by medical professionals as a slang term for this type of emergency, as in "calling a code" or describing a patient in arrest as "coding" or "coded".